mlswg/mls-protocol/draft-ietf-mls-protocol.md

 There are four major operations in the lifecycle of a group:

 * Adding a member, initiated by a current member;
-* Adding a member, initiated by the future member;
 * Updating the leaf secret of a member;
 * Removing a member.